 About the garden

-Dyffryn Fernant Garden is a six acre garden tucked into a valley in the Preseli uplands just before they plunge into the sea at Dinas Island in North Pembrokeshire.
+Dyffryn Fernant Garden is a wonderful surprise.
+Six acres of garden tucked into a valley in the lee of the Preseli uplands just before they plunge into the sea at Dinas Island in North Pembrokeshire.

-The Front Garden is awash with colour in summer, the Rickyard has swathes of planting contrasting with ordered topiary, the Courtyard a mix of exotic architectural leaf forms and succulents, and the Orchard an ever-changing herbaceous border leading out to the species-rich marsh on the valley floor and the Pembrokeshire landscape beyond.
+The success of the garden is that it works as a whole despite having many distinct areas; the Front Garden, Rickyard, Orchard and Courtyard are heavily planted, each with a subtle difference of style.
+The Front Garden is an ebullient burst of colour, the Rickyard has swathes of planting contrasting with ordered topiary, the Courtyard a mix of exotic architectural leaf forms and succulents, and the Orchard an ever-changing herbaceous border leading out to the species rich marsh on the valley floor and the Pembrokeshire landscape beyond.
 The Bog Garden, centred by a shining obelisk, is particularly impressive.
-Nicky's Field, a geometric display of ornamental grasses, leads on to the pond, while the Magic Garden above the house affords a full view of Mynydd Dinas (Dinas Mountain).
+Nicky's Field, a geometric display of ornamental grasses, leads on to the pond.
+The Magic Garden above the house affords a full view of Mynydd Dinas (Dinas Mountain).

 The wide variety of environments and the abundance of sitting places invite visitors to take their time and to investigate this place from different angles and perspectives, to bring their own beliefs, thoughts and feelings to their experience of the garden.